 Use Instagram Stories, Instagram Live, and Instagram TV Features

 As you contemplate which types of content to post, make sure you take advantage of these features unique to the Instagram platform:

-- Instagram Stories: Capture video walk-throughs of new listings, a panoramic sweep of a backyard view, a close-up of the decadent spread at your open house, and more personal content that wouldn’t typically go on your feed.
+- Instagram Stories: Capture a video walk-through of new listings, a panoramic sweep of a backyard view, a close-up of the decadent spread at your open house, and more personal content that wouldn’t typically go on your feed.
 If your clients want to download Instagram stories there are numerous online tools for that.

 - Instagram Live: This feature allows you to engage with your audience in a live setting, which is a wonderful tool to use during open houses, for example, as you’re able to answer questions of those who were not able to attend in real-time.

 - Instagram TV: With this feature, you’re able to post longer videos (such as a Q&A or extended tutorial) than what would appear on your feed.

 The more people who engage with your account, the more they will remember you, and the more you’ll train the Instagram algorithm that you have great content and deserve to appear within organic search results.
 Here are the best tips on how to engage with Instagram users to generate more real estate leads:

 - Use Instagram Stories to apply the poll or Q&A sticker